• Products

 Events data

-Additional sensor-pecific diagnostic data from the sensor.
+Additional sensor-specific diagnostic data from the sensor.

 • Sensor exceeded range